C#

 There are different ways to serialize objects in C#, which is the process of turning it into a string.
 Then, this string can be passed around through other channels and eventually be deserialized to receive an identical copy of the original object.

 Creating arbitrary objects with fields is dangerous when this deserialized string is in the attacker's control.
-By abusing lax configuration, you can instantiate objects with special behaviour to read/write files, or even achieve Remote Code Execution if the right gadgets are accessible.
+By abusing lax configuration, you can instantiate objects with special behavior to read/write files, or even achieve Remote Code Execution if the right gadgets are accessible.

 Newtonsoft Json.NET